How to Sleep on a plane

-When you travel far and wide, you need to rest on the plane as much as you can.
+When you travel far and wide, you need to sleep on the plane as much as you can.
 Sometimes excitement gets in the way, sometimes nerves get in the way, and sometimes….travel neighbors get in the way.
-Here are some tips on getting some much needed rest on the plane.
+Here are some tips on how to sleep on a the plane.

 Ideally, every flight would leave right at bedtime and arrive at waking up time and we would all slumber peacefully in between.
 Trying to time flights with natural resting times is great if you can manage it.

 Non stop flights are the best for getting some rest.
 Getting off the plane…hanging around in an airport and then getting back on the plane and trying to get settled again…is a recipe for exhaustion.
 Get a non-stop flight if at all possible.